 — When Football Was Better (@FootballInT80s) November 20, 2016

-While Manchester United are reportedly chasing Lazio midfielder Sergej Milinkovic-Savic this summer, they have already signed, and sold, his brother.
+While Lazio midfielder Sergej Milinkovic-Savic is seemingly Manchester United’s answer to Leandro Damiao to Tottenham – an ever-present of every summer’s rumour mill – they have already signed, and sold, his brother.

 United spent €1.75million to sign Vanja from FK Vojvodina in 2014, with the goalkeeper remaining at the Serbian outfit on loan for the following season.

-Work permit complications saw the stopper released in November 2015, and he is now on loan at Standard Liege from Torino.
+Work permit complications saw the stopper released in November 2015, and he’s now a regular for Serie A side Torino.